openstack/ptgbot/README.rst

 ~newday
   Removes now/next/location entries, to be run at the start of a new day

-~reload
+~emptydb
-  Resets the database entirely (reloads from configuration)
+  Resets the database entirely to minimal contents

 ~fetchdb URL
   Fetches JSON DB from specified URL.
 Any JSON key specified will replace